She's a Little Bit Country

 "She's a Little Bit Country" is a single by American country music artist George Hamilton IV.
 Released in March 1970, it was the second single from his album Back Where It's At.
 The song peaked at number 3 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.

 Other versions

 The single was covered by singer Dean Martin, reaching No. 36 on Billboard's Easy Listening chart, May 1971, and it stayed on the chart for 2 weeks.
-On Cash Box it peaked at No. 121.
-The single was from his country album, For the Good Timees.
+On the Cashbox chart it peaked at No. 121.
+The single was from his country album, For the Good Times.